rsbhnv/enterprise-document-intelligence-platform/databricks/development.md

 ---

-## Reusable Reference Implementation
+## Engineering Reference (MERGE / UPSERT Patterns)
-The Databricks processing layer follows **generic, production-grade ETL/CDC patterns**.

-A reusable and standalone reference implementation is available here:
+The Databricks processing layer in this project applies **MERGE-based UPSERT logic** to ensure consistency and idempotent reprocessing for document-based workflows.

+The implementation is **document-centric** and does not follow a full CDC methodology.

+For a complete, generic CDC/ETL implementation in Databricks, see the following reference repository:
 👉 https://github.com/rsbhnv/enterprise-databricks-etl-template

-That repository demonstrates:
-- Config-driven ingestion
-- Delta Lake merge strategies
-- Monitoring and operational best practices

-The Document Intelligence platform applies the same principles, adapted to document-based ingestion workflows.

 ---